adrianbeloqui/software_engineering/README.md

 # Software Engineering

-Notes that go along with this repository are in Evernote.
+Notes and flashcards that go along with this repository are in Remnote.